J.P. Crawford Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Athletics pitching staff ranks 29th in the league.
+- The Athletics pitching staff ranks 29th in MLB with a collective 7.6 strikeouts per nine innings.

-- The Athletics' 7.72 team ERA ranks last across all league pitching staffs.
+- The Athletics have a 7.53 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to allow the most home runs in baseball (50 total, 1.7 per game).
+- Athletics pitchers combine to surrender 51 total home runs at a clip of 1.7 per game (most in the league).

-- The Athletics will send Miller (0-1) to the mound for his third start of the season.
+- The Athletics are sending Sears (0-2) out to make his sixth start of the season.
+He is 0-2 with a 6.23 ERA and 27 strikeouts in 26 2/3 innings pitched.

-- In his most recent time out on Wednesday, the righty threw four innings against the Los Angeles Angels, allowing four earned runs while surrendering five hits.
+- In his last time out on Thursday, the left-hander tossed 4 1/3 innings against the Los Angeles Angels, giving up six earned runs while surrendering six hits.

+- The 27-year-old has an ERA of 6.23, with 9.3 strikeouts per nine innings, in five games this season.
+Opponents have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.